-You might find it difficult to obtain an unsecured credit after filing for bankruptcy.
-If you find that to be the situation, you may want to think about getting a secured card or two.
-This will allow you to start building a good credit record back in order.
-If you pay your secured card off on time, you will ultimately be able to receive an unsecured card.
+You may still have trouble receiving any unsecured credit after filing for bankruptcy.
+If you find yourself in this situation, think about applying for a couple of secured credit cards.
+This will prove that you to start building a good credit record back in order.
+After a time, you might be offered an unsecured card once again.

 If a personal recommendation comes your way, get a word-of-mouth referral for a lawyer.
-There are a number of companies who may take advantage of your situation, so you must ascertain that your attorney can be trusted.
+There are plenty of companies who know how to take advantage of people who seem desperate, so always work with someone that is trustworthy.